 I didn't really want to, but it was on the way, and I would have looked like a real jerk if I said no, so I said, "Sure, no problem."
 Maria Mariella was right behind Joanne.
 I looked at her and said, "Let's go."

 We hopped into my car.
-As I was pulling out of the driveway, I popped in a 10,000 Maniacs cassette and turned the radio up loud.
+As I was pulling out of the driveway, I put on a Rhianna song and turned the radio up loud.

 "I love this song!"
 Maria Mariella shouted over the music.